Last Updated on February 7, 2023

 After attaching with trampoline legs, extend or lessen the leveler heights to get proper leveling.
 Typically levelers can be locked using nuts or clamps with trampoline frames that prevent moving the frame when jumping.
-Each leveler comes with maximum load-carrying capacity, don’t exceed the limit.
+Each leveler comes with maximum load-carrying capacity and doesn’t exceed the limit.

 Trampoline Leveling Blocks

 To level the trampoline, leveling blocks are used.
 They are mainly made for cars and RVs.
 But they are simultaneously effective for trampolines.
-They are stackable so you can increase or decrease the block height by attaching or detaching.
+They are stackable so you can increase or decrease the block height by attaching or detaching them.

 Putting these underneath the trampoline, you can easily level the trampoline in uneven locations.
-Put them in different spots of the trampoline as many you need to level.
+Put them in different spots on the trampoline as many as you need to level.